Frosty's HVAC

 • [ ] Check weatherstripping on doors and windows

-What to do: DFW temperatures drop to 30-50°F with occasional freezes.
+What to do: DFW temperatures drop to 30-50°F with occasional freezes starting in mid-November.
 Your furnace should be tuned and ready.
-Keep the filter fresh.
+Final filter swap before winter cadence.

 Homeowner tasks: